nvie/decoders/docs/api.md

 ...): <i>Decoder&lt;A | B | C | ...&gt;</i><br />
 [&lt;&gt;](https://github.com/nvie/decoders/blob/main/src/core/either.js 'Source')<br />

-Accepts any value that is accepted by any of the given decoders.
-The decoders are attempted on the input in given order.
+Accepts values accepted by any of the given decoders.
+The decoders are tried on the input one by one, in the given order.
 The first one that accepts the input "wins".
+If all decoders reject the input, the input gets rejected.

 <!-- prettier-ignore-start -->
 ```javascript